Parasrah/ease/README.md

 ### Building Typescript

-- I have created an npm script to build the typescript files, simply run:
+- I have created an npm script to build Typescript and Webpack, simply run:

   - `npm run build`

+- There are also some file watchers setup for your convenience.
+These commands are:

+  - `npm run watch-webpack` and `npm run watch-ts`

 ### Running Application